tapnair/Project-Archiver/README.md

 5. Click run.
 6. Dismiss the Addins dialog.
-7. Click the ProjectArchiver Tab and you should see **Archive** Pane.
+7. Click the ProjectArchiver Tab and you should see **Archive** Panel and command.

 	![](Project-Archiver/resources/button.png)